Peter King's Monday Morning QB: Mock Draft

 “Really, the process couldn’t be more boring.
 But there’s such an incredible fascination with the end result.”

 —NFL schedule-maker Howard Katz, who works with a four-person team for four months to come up with the schedule each year.
-I wrote about it Thursday night, the process of 1,000 computers spitting out 59,031 possible schedules, quoting Katz and longtime aide Mike North about the process.
+I wrote about it last Thursday night—the process of 1,000 computers spitting out 59,031 possible schedules, quoting Katz and longtime aide Mike North about the process.

 Said Katz: “Mike is trying to get the computer to think the way I’m thinking.”